ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

       It was great to learn about their top-notch stack from their own experts.
 Thi is exactly what I was looking for.
       The kickstarter program just endend and I'm eager to start using my knowledge in an enterprise environment again“*

+Sam: *“The opportunity you get at Ordina to learn from experienced developers is something you can't miss.
+        The Ordina Kickstarter Traject is the perfect example of how it should be.
+        You're presented some of the newest technologies from really kind, helpful and experienced developers.
+        It's the perfect program to get you started in your career as front or backend developer or even full stack developer!“*

 Someone else: “ … “